Binushi/1701QCA-Assessment3/journal/journal.md

 <!--- Fill out name and link to related project in the code below. --->
 [Sound Activated Equalizer LED shir](https://www.youtube.com/watch?v=no49uzOJe7A)

- Sound Active Equalizer El T shirt Equalizer Light up down led t shirt Flashing music activated led t-shirt. this is simmilar to my project as it it wearable LED's
+ Sound Active Equalizer El T shirt Equalizer Light up down led t shirt Flashing music activated led t-shirt. this is simmilar to my project as it it wearable lights that react to sound.
+The major differences is that the it is on a shirt not a jacket.

 <!--- Include information about why this project is related to yours. --->